Dannyj1/mistral-java-client/README.md

 New models or models not listed here may be already supported without any updates to the library.

-**NOTE:** This library is currently in **alpha**.
-It is currently NOT possible to using streaming in message completions or function calls.
-This will be added in the future.
-The currently supported APIs should be stable however.

 # Supported APIs

 Mistral-java-client is built against version 0.0.1 of the [Mistral AI API](https://docs.mistral.ai/api/).